Filipinas edge Vietnam 1-0, keep SEA Games semis hopes alive

 The Philippine women's national football team, the Filipinas, secured a crucial 1-0 victory against defending champions Vietnam in the 2025 Southeast Asian Games, keeping their semifinals hopes alive.

-Mallie Ramirez scored the winning goal in the fourth minute of added time, her second of the tournament.
+Mallie Ramirez, 21, scored the winning goal in the fourth minute of added time, her second of the tournament, after an initial shot was saved.

 The decisive play began with a foul, leading to a long pass from Olivia McDaniel to Hali Long, who headed the ball into the penalty box.

-The win means the Filipinas and Vietnam are tied at three points apiece in Group B, while Myanmar leads the group with six points after defeating Malaysia 3-0.
+The win means the Filipinas and Vietnam are tied at three points apiece in Group B, while Myanmar leads the group with six points.

-The Filipinas, currently in second place, will face Malaysia next, needing a win and favorable results from other matches to advance to the semifinals.
+The Filipinas will face Malaysia next, needing a win and favorable results from other matches to advance.

 🤖